-The most concerning habit commonly practiced by people is that lots don't wash their hands after using the restroom.
+The most concerning habit commonly practiced by people is that many don't wash their hands after using the restroom.
 In light of the coronavirus pandemic, it's easy to see how this could expose someone to infectious germs — especially since 18% of people also admit to regularly biting their nails.

 Conduits for infection exist elsewhere, too.
 A little more than 45% of Americans report sleeping next to their phones.
-The surface of a cell phone can contain millions of bacteria, including species which can cause serious, and sometimes fatal, diseases like pneumonia and meningitis.
+The surface of a cell phone can contain millions of bacteria, including species which can cause serious and sometimes fatal diseases like pneumonia and meningitis.
 Sleeping near a phone can also contribute to poor sleep.

 Our survey suggests that poor sleeping habits are widespread.
 About 55% of people concede to getting less than seven hours of sleep per night.
-Generationally, this problem is endemic to younger and middle-aged people: 70% of Gen Z, as well as six in 10 millennials and Gen Xers sleep fewer than seven hours a night.
+Generationally, this problem is endemic to younger and middle-aged people: 70% of Gen Z, as well as six in 10 millennials and Gen Xers, sleep fewer than seven hours a night.

 Insufficient sleep combined with poor diet can contribute to someone's likelihood of contracting an illness, especially if they're already susceptible to germs from other sources — like not regularly washing their hands.

 According to the USDA, adults should have at least one serving, or two cups, of vegetables per day.
-However, we found that 65% of people eat fewer than the recommended amount of vegetables per week.
+However, 65% of people eat fewer than the recommended amount of vegetables per week.
 Moreover, four in 10 adults eat fast food more than once per week, including four in 10 millennials and Gen Xers.